-Nowadays, a lot of people base their travel destination choice on whether or not it would look good on social networking sites (SNS) such as Instagram.
-For example, in Japan, tourists flock to “Instagrammable” spots like the Shibuya Crossing in Tokyo, the famed Glico Running Man sign in Osaka, and the path with thousands of vermilion shrine gates (torii) leading to Fushimi Inari Shrine in Kyoto.
+Nowadays, lots of people consider their travel destination how well it would look online.
+For example, in Japan, tourists flock to “Instagrammable” spots like the Shibuya Crossing in Tokyo, the famed Glico Running Man sign in Osaka, and the Fushimi Inari Shrine Torii path in Kyoto.

-However, aside from these well-known spots in Japan, there is another area filled with Instagram-worthy spots.
-Famous as a Japanese hot spring (onsen) town, Hakone in Kanagawa Prefecture offers beautiful nature, sightseeing spots, museums, and local gourmet food that any visitor would surely take pleasure in.
-But do you know the most attractive point of Hakone?
+In addition to those well-known spots in Japan, there are lots of other areas filled with instagram-worthy spots.
+Hakone in Kanagawa prefecture offers just that, filled with beautiful natural vistas, museums, and famous hot springs.
+But what’s the most attractive point for visiting Hakone?
 It’s easily accessible from Tokyo, making it an ideal destination for a quick escape from the busy city life.

-In this article, I will share the two-day itinerary that I used in visiting Instagrammable spots in Hakone.
-Check it out and feel free to use it for your own trip as well!
+I will share with you the two-day itinerary that I used in visiting Instagrammable spots in Hakone.
+Check it out and feel free to use it as a reference for your own trip as well!

 Take an exhilarating ride through Japan’s countryside

 I started off my trip at Shinjuku Station where I rode the Odakyu Romancecar that took me to Hakone-Yumoto Station.
-Although the Romancecar requires an additional fee for its reserved seating that sits comfortably, it is conveniently faster than regular trains, taking only 75 minutes.
+Although the Romancecar requires an additional fee for its reserved seating, it is conveniently faster than regular trains, taking only 75 minutes.

 Once the train departed, I was able to enjoy lovely panoramic views of the countryside and mountains.
-I even saw Mt.
-Fuji, as I went on a clear day!
+I even got to see Mt.
+Fuji since the trip was on a clear day!

 Enjoy a hearty traditional Japanese meal for lunch

 I arrived at Hakone-Yumoto Station around noon – just in time for lunch.